serdarmt/serdarmt.github.io/README.md

 # Welcome to my personal website

-Here you will learn more about me, experiences, and current projects that I am working on.
+Here you will learn more about me, my software dev experiences, current projects, hobbist things and more.